 See Qld Health website.

-You need to download the NSW Service app to enter the Club (or the Club has to sign you in on their tablet).
+You need to download the NSW Service app to enter the Club (or the Club has to sign you in on their tablet) once we can get back together in person.

 - Agree to these conditions